pulilab/vue-qr-reader/docs/development.md

 ## Test
 > Substitute npm run to yarn if you are using npm
-The unit test for this plugin are ran with jest.
+The unit test for this plugin are run with jest.

 ```shell
 yarn test